GLOBAL MARKETS-European stocks rebound as euro slips; oil tumbles

 Sterling rose to a three-week high as speculators further cut bets against the currency after data indicated the economy was holding up after the Brexit vote.

-Oil extended losses, with U.S. crude oil futures settling $1.33, or 2.77 percent, lower at $46.77 per barrel, after an unexpected large build up in U.S. crude stockpiles renewed worries about oversupply.
+Oil extended losses, with U.S. West Texas Intermediate (WTI) crude falling 3.2 percent to $46.56 per barrel, after an unexpected large build up in U.S. crude stockpiles renewed worries about oversupply.

-U.S. Treasury yields rose slightly, dampening prices, after data showing existing home sales fell in July after four straight months of gains.
-The 10-year yield was last at 1.5577 percent.
+U.S. Treasury yields rose slightly after data showing existing home sales fell in July after four straight months of gains.
+The 10-year yield was last at 1.549 percent.

 The long-dated yield curve had flattened to the lowest in one-and-a-half years on Tuesday.
 A flattening curve is often seen as a harbinger of low growth, inflation and rates.

-Reporting by Hilary Russ; Additional reporting by Anirban Nag and Sujata Rao in London, Fergal Smith in Toronto, Barani Krishnan and Chuck Mikolajczak in New York and Lucia Mutikani in Washington; Editing by John Stonestreet and Nick Zieminski
+Reporting by Hilary Russ, Additional reporting by Jamie McGeever, Anirban Nag and Sujata Rao in London, Fergal Smith in Toronto, Barani Krishnan in New York and Lucia Mutikani in Washington; Editing by John Stonestreet and Nick Zieminski